lroberts77/react-calculate-tdd/README.md

 ## <a name="Install">Installation</a>
 The deployed live app is [HERE](https://lroberts77.github.io/react-calculate-tdd/)

-* Or to clone repo
+* Or to clone the repo
 ```shell
 $ git clone git@github.com:lroberts77/react-calculate-tdd.git
 $ cd react-calculator